Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: A simple UDM toy model

 where we now define

-Similarly to the previous case, the leading order contributions of the auxiliary fluid in the fast transition regime are in the matter term, with an amplitude proportional to $a_t^3/a^3$.
+Similarly to the previous case, the leading order contributions of the complementary fluid in the fast transition regime are in the matter term, with an amplitude proportional to $a_t^3/a^3$.

 Our analysis shows that, prior to the transition, there is no cosmological constant-like contribution from this UDM model.
-Instead, the UDM field acts like a dust-like component plus an additional auxiliary field, whose density decays exponentially with $\alpha$.
-On the other hand, after the transition, it behaves as a cosmological constant plus a very similar auxiliary field.
-In both cases, the auxiliary fluid is non-barotropic, with an EoS parameter $w_{\rm nph}= \text{sign}(\alpha)2\beta a^3/3$ and a negligible energy density.
+Instead, the UDM field acts like a dust-like component plus an additional complementary component, whose density decays exponentially with $\alpha$.
+On the other hand, after the transition, it behaves as a cosmological constant plus a very similar complementary component.
+In both cases, the complementary fluid is non-barotropic, with an EoS parameter $w_{\rm nph}= \text{sign}(\alpha)2\beta a^3/3$ and a negligible energy density.